 You can buy single-family homes with VA loans.
 You can also buy townhouses and condominiums, although these homes usually need to be part of a VA-approved community or building to qualify for financing with a VA loan.
 It’s possible to buy a manufactured home with a VA loan.
 Not all lenders will approve a VA loan to buy a manufactured home however.

 You will be required to have a VA-certified appraiser inspect the home to determine its fair market value and ensure it meets the minimum property requirements set by the Department of Veterans Affairs.
 These requirements state the home must be safe, structurally sound, and sanitary.
 Depending on where the home is located, you may also be required to get a termite inspection.
 Learn more about VA appraisal requirements.

 Talk to Freedom Mortgage about VA home loan requirements

-Freedom Mortgage was the #1 VA lender1 in the United States in 2021.
-Our experienced Loan Advisors will be happy to speak with you about buying or refinancing a home with a VA loan.
+Freedom Mortgage is proud to be a top VA lender in the United States.* Our experienced Loan Advisors will be happy to speak with you about buying or refinancing a home with a VA loan.
 Please call 877-220-5533 or Get Started online.

 Last reviewed and updated February 2022 by Freedom Mortgage Corporation.